 Read below to find answers to frequently asked questions about hair glazes.

 It depends!
 The usefulness of a glaze depends on the frequency and temperature at which you wash your hair.
 These sit on top of the hair shaft and will wash away in time.
-Hair glazes most often last between one and six weeks.
+Hair glazes most often last about 2 to 4 weeks.

 No. Hair glaze protects hair.
 It doesn’t damage it.
 However, individuals can be allergic to ingredients in some glazes.
-However, this would irritate the scalp or your skin, not the hair itself.
+This would irritate the scalp or your skin, not the hair itself.
+Do a 48-hour skin patch test behind the ear or on the inner elbow before applying it to your whole head.

-No. A toner is a hair dye without ammonia that evens out the color of dyed hair and is a permanent way to fix and distribute color.
+No. A toner is a hair dye without ammonia that evens out the color of dyed hair and is a demi-permanent or semi-permanent way to adjust and refine color.

 A hair glaze is a protective coating that adheres to each hair and protects it, and it washes out of hair in time.
 While glazes are often colored, and some people use them for color correction, these can also be a simple, clear shine.